-Dana: Thanks for coming and watching and for talking with me.
+DM: Thanks for coming and watching and for talking with me.
 It’s nice to also have an opportunity to talk to a black man about this work.

 Originally from Detroit, MI, Jaamil Olawale Kosoko is a Nigerian American poet, producer, and performance curator currently based in Brooklyn, NY.
 He is a 2012 Live Arts Brewery Fellow as a part of the Philadelphia Live Arts Festival, a 2011 Fellow as a part of the DeVos Institute of Art Management at the John F. Kennedy Center for the Performing Arts and an inaugural graduate member of the Institute for Curatorial Practice in Performance (ICPP) at Wesleyan University.